GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment

-The IL pipeline is shown in Fig. \ref{fig:IL}, where the policy obtains 6 rendered images and agent detection as observations from the 3DGS environment, with the agent detection being the corresponding label in nuScenes.
-Based on \cite{philion2020lift}, the images $\mathbf{\hat{I}} \in \mathbb{R}^{6C \times H \times W}$ are compressed into a Bird's-eye view (BEV) space to construct spatial features, while the images' semantic features are extracted via ResNet \cite{He_2016_resnet}.
-Through cross attention blocks, fused queries are directed to a flow matching-based head to obtain trajectory predictions $\mathbf{T}^{N_{\text{modes}} \times N_{\text{points}} \times 2}$ and their mode classifications $\mathbf{C}^{N_{\text{modes}}}$ under Classifier-Free Guidance (CFG) \cite{ho2022classifier}, where $N_{\text{points}} = 6$ indicates the number of trajectory points for the future $3$ seconds, and $N_{\text{modes}}$ represents the number of modes from the clustered trajectories in the nuScenes dataset.
+The overall pipeline is shown in Fig. \ref{fig:main}, where the policy obtains 6 rendered images and agent detections as observations from the 3DGS environment.
+The agent detections are the corresponding detection labels in nuScenes.
+Based on \cite{philion2020lift}, the images $\mathbf{\hat{I}} \in \mathbb{R}^{6C \times H \times W}$ are compressed into a Bird's-eye view (BEV) space to construct spatial features, while the image semantic features are extracted via ResNet \cite{He_2016_resnet}.
+Through cross attention blocks, fused queries are directed to a flow matching-based head to obtain trajectory predictions $\mathbf{T}^{N_{\text{modes}} \times N_{\text{points}} \times 2}$ and their mode classifications $\mathbf{C}^{N_{\text{modes}}}$ under Classifier-Free Guidance (CFG) \cite{ho2022classifier}, where $N_{\text{points}} = 6$ indicates the number of trajectory points for the future $3$ seconds, and $N_{\text{modes}}$ represents the number of trajectory modes based on the clustered trajectories in the nuScenes dataset.

 In our flow matching head, the goal is to learn a velocity field $\mathcal{V}_\theta$ that transports the distribution of clustered trajectories $p_0 \in \mathcal{P}(\mathcal{T}_0)$ to that of the ground truth trajectories $p_1 \in \mathcal{P}(\mathcal{T}_1)$.
-We incorporate Optimal Transport (OT) to guide trajectories in minimizing the transport cost between probability distributions \cite{kornilov2024optimal}.
+We incorporate Optimal Transport (OT) to guide trajectories to minimize the transport cost between probability distributions \cite{kornilov2024optimal}.
 The optimal coupling $\pi^* \in \Pi(p_0, p_1)$ is defined as:

 where the set of all joint distributions with marginals $p_0$ and $p_1$ is